l3aconator/accessibility-scouts-camp/pages/02.vision/color-contrast/default.md

 <section>
 <div class="container--content" markdown="1">
 Whew!
 Glad we got that covered.
 Anyways, color contrast is a simple idea.
 If it’s hard to read for a user without an impairment, put yourself in someone else’s shoes.
 Yeah, light gray text on a white background softens the look and sometimes looks dope.
 BUT IT’S HARD TO READ, SILLY.
-At the end of the day, our job is disseminate information in the best way possible and engage the user.
+At the end of the day, our job is disseminate information in the best way possible and engage <br />the user.
 </div>
 </section>